‘Cheaters will continue to cheat’: Some of the best comments on seattletimes.com this week

 HOV-lane cheaters are about to face steeper fines in Washington state

 “I’ve been using the HOV lanes solo for something like 12 years now.
 Five days a week, at least two trips a day.
 Know how many times I’ve been pulled over in that 12 years?
 Zero.
 I see maybe one person who’s gotten pulled over per month.
 They can raise the rates to $10,000 per infraction; won’t matter any.
-Especially since it’s basically impossible to pull someone over for a significant portion of the year thanks to the 4 p.m. sunsets and the grey weather that makes it impossible to see in the vehicle.” — Lamethrowers (July 24)
+Especially since it’s basically impossible to pull someone over for a significant portion of the year thanks to the 4 p.m. sunsets and the gray weather that makes it impossible to see in the vehicle.” — Lamethrowers (July 24)

 “Unless they start enforcing the law about the allowed amount of darkness in tinted windows, cheaters will continue to cheat.” — user1011900 (July 25)